otseng/biblemate/README.md

 Custom files are placed in the `biblemate` sub-directory within the AgentMake user directory (typically `~/.agentmake/biblemate` on Linux/macOS or `%USERPROFILE%\.agentmake\biblemate` on Windows).

+### Override system prompts

+The agent's core logic is guided by system prompts, which are markdown files.
+You can override them by placing your own versions in `~/.agentmake/systems/biblemate/`.

+The customizable system prompt files are: `supervisor.md`, `tool_instruction.md`, and `tool_selection.md`.
+You can copy them from the `biblemate/systems` directory in the package installation folder to your user directory and modify them as needed.

 ### Add or Modify Tools & Plans

 You can add your own tools and built-in plans (prompts) by creating a custom `bible_study_mcp.py` file.